chucklepie/GodotTileMapSceneGenerator/README.md

 Visit the samples folder, download the tile graphics and scene files and import into Godot for a quick test.

-Watch the video (sorry, don't know how to change image, it is there though) for details on use and location of other tools.
+Watch the video and to get details on use and location of other tools.

 [![Video Link](http://img.youtube.com/vi/0TMO8uQr1kU/0.jpg)](http://www.youtube.com/watch?v=0TMO8uQr1kU "Tilemap and Tilesheet Generator for Godot")